KIKN4/JS-Behind-The-Scenes/slides.md

 ::right::

-- Event Loop: მართავს კოდის შესრულებას, ამოწმებს Call Stack-ს და ამუშავებს Microtask Queue-სა და Task Queue-ს.
+- Event Loop: Manages code execution by checking the Call Stack and processing the Microtask and Task Queues.

-- Microtask Queue: შეიცავს მაღალი პრიორიტეტით ასინქრონულ ოპერაციებს, როგორიცაა Promise, then და catch ქოლბექები და სხვა ოპერაციები, რომლებსაც უფრო სწრაფად შესრულება სჭირდებათ.
-Event Loop ყოველთვის ამუშავებს პირველი Microtask Queue-ში არსებულ ფუნქციებს, სანამ Task Queue-ზე გადაინაცვლებს. ამიტომ, Microtask Queue-ში მოთავსებული ოპერაციები ყოველთვის Call Stack-ში უფრო ადრე ხვდება, ვიდრე Task Queue-ში არსებული ფუნქციები.
+- Microtask Queue: Contains high-priority async tasks like Promise, then, and catch callbacks.
+The Event Loop always processes these before moving to the Task Queue, so they enter the Call Stack first.

-- Task Queue (Callback Queue): შეიცავს დაბალი პრიორიტეტით ასინქრონულ ოპერაციებს, როგორიცაა setTimeout, setInterval, I/O ოპერაციები და DOM მოვლენების callback-ები. ამ ოპერაციების ქოლბექები გადადის Call Stack-ში მხოლოდ მაშინ, როდესაც Microtask Queue და Call Stack ორივე ცარიელია.
-Task Queue-ის ელემენტები მორიგეობით ხვდებიან Call Stack-ში, როცა მასში ადგილი გათავისუფლდება.
+- Task Queue (Callback Queue): Holds lower-priority async tasks like setTimeout, setInterval, I/O, and DOM events.
+These enter the Call Stack only when both the Microtask Queue and Call Stack are empty.

-- Call Stack: ასრულებს კოდს თანმიმდევრულად.
+- Call Stack: Executes code in sequence.

-- Execution: კოდის საბოლოო შესრულება Call Stack-ში
+- Execution: Final code execution within the Call Stack.

 ---
 layout: two-cols